Hilbert-Poincar\'e series of matroid Chow rings and intersection cohomology: Acknowledgments

 \section{Acknowledgments}

 The authors want to thank Christos Athanasiadis, Tom Braden, Matt Larson, Nicholas Proudfoot, and Botong Wang for several insightful mathematical discussions and for sharing ideas and thoughts that improved this article in many significant ways.
-They also thank the organizers of the conference ``Geometry meets combinatorics in Bielefeld'' for setting up the conference in which the authors met each other and where this collaboration started.
+They also thank two anonymous referees for very helpful suggestions and comments, and the organizers of ``Geometry meets combinatorics in Bielefeld'' for setting up the conference in which the authors met each other and where this collaboration started.